Depo-Provera Meningioma Side Effects Significantly Increased Among Women Over 31: Study

 Depo-Provera Meningioma Side Effects Significantly Increased Among Women Over 31 Study

-According to the findings of a new study, women over 31 years of age receiving Depo-Provera injections, as well as those who have been on the birth control shot for several years, face significantly higher risks of developing brain tumors than their peers.
+According to the findings of a new study, women over 31 years of age receiving Depo-Provera injections, as well as those who have been on the birth control shot for several years, face significantly higher risks of developing meningioma brain tumors than their peers.

 In the wake of these findings, women nationwide have filed about 1,000 Depo-Provera meningioma lawsuits, indicating Pfizer, the manufacturer, and generic makers of the birth control shot knew or should have known about the brain tumor risk and failed to warn women or the medical community.
+In addition, researchers have been taking a closer look at quantifying the risk that different groups of women may face.

 Depo-Provera-Lawsuit-Settlement